MJKagone/opengl-rendering-engine/README.md

 A WIP 3D rendering engine built to learn graphics programming with the help of the [LearnOpenGL](https://learnopengl.com/) tutorials.
 Interactive scene editing may be added later – for now the engine is primarily a viewer for 3D models and scenes.

-Note: The third-party libraries are included in this repository, but the scene assets (models, textures, skyboxes) are not and must be fetched manually – see the [Assets](#assets) section.
+Note: third-party libraries are included in this repository, but the scene assets (models, textures, skyboxes) are not and must be fetched manually – see the [Assets](#assets) section.

 ## Features